 It also consumes very less power (130 w) when used continuously for an hour.

 If you’re looking for a decent chimney for tiny kitchen under a budget, then this is just for you.

-Selecting the best chimney for Indian kitchen is not a big deal if you carefully go through this step-by-step buying guide.
+Selecting the best kitchen chimney for home is not a big deal if you carefully go through this step-by-step buying guide.

 In the western countries where cold climates occur more often, fireplace chimneys are available.

 But, you won’t see such chimneys in India.

 Let us now look into the different aspects of buying a chimney for your kitchen.

 There are three different types of kitchen chimneys to choose from, namely: